Inspections vs Remediation

 Mold inspections are carried out by trained and experienced professionals.
-The first step in our mold removal process is a consultation, where one of our mold removal specialists does a visual inspection of your home.
-They might also perform air sampling tests, or take surface and air swab samples to determine spore and moisture content in your home.
-These samples are then sent off to labs for analysis and to help determine next steps.
+The first step in the mold removal process is a thorough mold inspection, where one of our certified mold inspection specialists does a visual inspection of your home.
+As part of the inspection, they will perform air sampling tests to determine the mold spore levels and the presence of any toxic mold in the air.

 You Need Mold Inspection if You Have Recent Water Damage

 Mold begins to grow when spores settle on moist surfaces.
 Dark, damp spaces such as the inside of your walls or next to leaky water pipes are all perfect environments for mold growth.
 These interior spaces are extremely hard to reach, so water damage — and subsequent mold growth — can go unnoticed until it becomes dangerous to you or your property.